-At noon on Saturday, Reena Lanba, first lady of the Indian Navy family, broke a coconut on ship's bow to launch the INS Imphal, a new, stealthy, guided missile destroyer.
-The wife of Navy Chief Admiral Sunil Lanba, she presided over the ceremony amidst chanting of slokas from the Atharva Veda, in keeping with maritime traditions.
+At around noon on Saturday, Reena Lanba, first lady of the Indian Navy family broke a coconut on ship's bow to launch the INS Imphal, the guided missile destroyer.
+Sunil Lanb, the wife of the Navy Chief Admiral, presided over the ceremony amidst chanting of slokas from the Atharva Veda, in keeping with maritime traditions.

 With this, the 3,037-ton warship made its first contact with waters.

-Last year, in a bid to counter the growing presence of Chinese warships in the Indian ocean region, the government gave its nod for the Indian Navy's expansion and upgrade plan, which includes incorporating 56 new ships and submarines.
+In a bid to counter growing presence of Chinese warships in the Indian ocean region, last year, the government has given its nod for the Indian Navy's expansion and upgrade plan, which includes incorporating 56 new ships and submarines.
 Some of these will replace the existing fleet, while some will include new ships like fleet ships, submarines and mine sweepers.
-While the construction plan would be spread across a decade, the new acquisitions would be in addition to 32 indigenous warships and submarines already under construction in multiple shipyards.
+While the construction plan would be spread across a decade, new acquisitions would be in addition to the 32 indigenous warships and submarines under construction in multiple shipyards.

 According to a Navy statement, "Each ship spans 163 metres in length and 17.4 metres at beam and displaces 7,300 tonnes.
 These ships will be propelled by four gas turbines to achieve speed in excess of 30 knots."
 The Navy claims that the Project 15B destroyers incorporate new design concepts for improved survivability, sea keeping, stealth and manoeuvrability.

 "Enhanced stealth features have been achieved through shaping of hull and use of radar transparent deck fittings which make these ships difficult to detect.
-P15B ships will be equipped to carry and operate two multiple role helicopters," reported the navy statement.
+P15B ships will be equipped to carry and operate two multiple role helicopters," according to the navy statement.

 Speaking on the occasion, Admiral Sunil Lanba commended the synergistic partnership of MDL, Indian Navy, DRDO, OFB, BEL, public sector enterprises and the private industry in ensuring that force levels are made available to meet India’s National strategic maritime objectives.